 "Don't give up.
 Life gets better, and you are not what happens to you," she said.
 "You are here for a purpose, and to make a difference."

 And that's where this story turns back the other direction.
 Powell has opened her heart to care for children in need, and now she's asking for someone to open their heart and perhaps help her.
-She's currently on kidney dialysis on nine-plus hours each and every day, and is searching for a kidney donor.
+She's currently on kidney dialysis on four-plus hours each and every day, and is searching for a kidney donor.